mikolajpietraszko/UAV-SITL/README.md

 # UAV-SITL
 A 6 DOF aircraft model developed in Matlab.
 Interfaced with QGroundControl and Flight Gear via Simulink.
 Based on RCAM Model created by Christopher Lum. https://www.youtube.com/watch?v=bFFAL9lI2IQ

 I made this software for my BEng Aerospace Systems Engineering dissertation.
+It was awarded "Best Project Award" by RAeS (Royal Aeronautical Society) at Coventry University in 2022.
 It has also been featured in an open-access article published in the MDPI journal.
 The article can be found here https://www.mdpi.com/2673-4052/3/3/25

 The software requires Matlab R2021b.